buildpacks/rfcs/text/0000-lifecycle-all.md

 [summary]: #summary

 ### `/cnb/lifecycle/all`
-A new lifecycle binary shall be found at the path `/cnb/lifecycle/all` within a lifecycle archive or builder image.
-When invoked will run the following phases sequentially:
+A new lifecycle binary with the name `lifecycle/all` will be included in each released lifecycle archive.
+Within a builder image, it will be found at the path `/cnb/lifecycle/all`.
+When invoked, it will run the following phases sequentially:

 * detector
 * analyzer